mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 in this document share many properties with other cryptographic approaches from related families that are used for purposes other than digital signatures.

+## Falcon specific Security Considerations

+Falcon utilizes floating point multiplications as part of fast Fourier transforms in its internal operations.
+This is somewhat novel and care should be taken to ensure consistent implementation across hardware platforms.
+Well tested underlying implementations should be selected for use with JOSE and COSE implementations.

 ## Validating public keys

 All algorithms in that operate on public keys require first validating those keys.